HSA vs HRA: Main Differences and Which Is Right for You

 Both health savings accounts (HSAs) and health reimbursement accounts (HRAs) offer tax-advantaged ways to save for future medical expenses.
 But they work in very different ways.

-An HSA allows you to set aside money for healthcare costs that are not covered by your health insurance plan on a pre-tax basis.
+An HSA allows you to set aside pretax money for health care costs that your health insurance plan doesn’t cover.
 You must have a high-deductible health plan (HDHP) to open an HSA.
 With this option, you own the account and can take it with you if you leave your job.

-An HRA, on the other hand, is a type of account that is owned by your employer.
+An HRA, on the other hand, is a type of account that your employer owns and funds.
 The company puts money into the account on your behalf, and you can use your HRA funds, tax-free, to cover qualified medical costs throughout the year.
 However, you can’t take the account with you if you leave your job.

-If you’re looking for a way to reduce your healthcare costs, it’s a good idea to understand HSAs vs. HRAs.
-Then, provided you are eligible, you can decide which is the best option for you and your family.
+If you’re looking for a way to reduce your health care costs, it’s a good idea to understand HSAs and HRAs.
+Then, provided you are eligible, you can decide which option is best for you and your family.
 There is also a chance you can opt into both types of accounts.

-HSAs and HRAs work differently than other types of savings accounts.
+HSAs and HRAs work differently from other types of savings accounts.
 Here’s how these two types of accounts compare at a glance.

 What Is an HSA?

-A health savings account (HSA) allows employees and freelancers to put away funds pretax to be used for future medical expenses.
-There is one major requirement for an HSA: You must be enrolled in a high-deductible health plan (HDHP).
-For 2024, a HDHP is defined as having deductible of at least $1,600 for an individual and $3,200 for a family.
-In addition, the plan’s cap on yearly out-of-pocket expenses can’t exceed $8,050 for an individual or $16,100 for a family.
+An HSA allows employees and freelancers to put away pretax funds for future medical expenses.
+There is one major requirement for an HSA: You must have an HDHP.
+For 2026, the IRS defines an HDHP as having a deductible of at least $1,700 for an individual and $3,400 for a family.
+In addition, the plan’s cap on yearly out-of-pocket expenses can’t exceed $8,500 for an individual or $17,000 for a family.

 Your employer may offer an HDHP with an HSA as a workplace benefit.
 Or, if you enroll in health insurance through the private marketplace and choose an HDHP, you can typically open an HSA with a brokerage firm or other financial institution.